Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Conclusion

 \section{Conclusion}

-We have proposed the MINTS method for multiple imputation of hierarchical nonlinear time series data in the bivariate setting where one auxiliary variable is used to impute the variable of interest and the variable of interest has a larger amount of missing data than the auxiliary variable.
-This setting is motivated by a school enrollment rate data set from the World Bank that includes two measures of enrollment.
-The Net Enrollment Rate (NER) is the variable of interest for an analysis of the relationship between the Total Fertility Rate and NER, but suffers from a large amount of missing data due to the difficulty of measuring NER.
-A second measure of enrollment, the Gross Enrollment Ratio (GER), is easier to measure and has a smaller amount of missing data.
-The MINTS method leverages the strong piecewise linear relationship between NER and GER to impute missing values in both NER and GER using a combination of A-splines, country-specific intercepts, and time series methods using a sequential decomposition of the joint model.
+We have proposed the MINTS method for multiple imputation of hierarchical nonlinear time series data.
+We considered the bivariate setting where one variable is the variable of interest for analysis that represents a refined measure of an underlying quantity of interest, and the second variable is an auxiliary variable that represents a coarse measure of the same underlying quantity and has a nonlinear relationship with the variable of interest.
+The refined measure is more difficult to measure and has a greater amount of missing data than the coarse measure.
+This setting is motivated by a secondary school enrollment data set that includes two measures of school enrollment rates.
+The Net Enrollment Rate (NER) is the variable of interest for an analysis of the relationship between the Total Fertility Rate and NER.
+Measurement of NER can be difficult, as NER incorporates information about both the number and ages of children enrolled in school.
+The Gross Enrollment Ratio (GER) is a second measure school enrollment that only requires knowledge of the number of children enrolled in school.
+GER is easier to measure and has a smaller amount of missing data than NER.
+The MINTS method leverages the strong nonlinear relationship between NER and GER to impute missing values in NER using a combination of smoothing splines, country-specific intercepts, and time series methods.